Seshat-Global-History-Databank/seshat/docs/source/cliopatria.rst

 .. tip::

-    You may want to start by reading the `Software tools <software-tools.rst>`_ page to ensure you have both Python and Git installed on your computer.
+    You may want to start by reading the `Software tools <software-tools.rst>`_ page to ensure you have Python and Git installed on your computer.

 Requesting edits to the Cliopatria dataset